python-ellar/ellar/docs/overview/providers.md

 # **Providers**
 A provider is any class or object that is **injectable** as a dependency to another class when creating an instance of that class.

-Providers are like services, repositories services, factories, etc., classes that manage complex tasks.
+Providers are like services, repository services, factories, etc., classes that manage complex tasks.
 These providers can be made available to a controller, a route handler, or to another provider as a dependency.
 This concept is commonly known as [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection){target="_blank"}

 In Ellar, you can easily create a `provider/injectable` class by decorating that class with the `@injectable()` mark and stating the scope.